-The Inter-University Center for Japanese Language Studies (IUC) (Yokohama) offers a 6-week summer language program in advanced spoken and written Japanese.
-The morning sessions of the IUC summer program are focused on advanced spoken Japanese and are designed to enable each participant to acquire the ability to express his or her thoughts and opinions in a correct and appropriate manner.
-In addition to written materials selected from the regular Center curriculum, video-based documentaries, commentaries and TV dramas are also used.
+The Inter-University Center for Japanese Language Studies (IUC) (Yokohama) offers a 7-week summer course of study.
+The morning sessions of the summer program are focused on advanced spoken Japanese.
+The objective is to acquire the ability to naturally, correctly and appropriately express thoughts and opinions.
+In addition to written and computer-based text materials, video documentaries and film are also used.

 J.F.
 Oberlin University's Summer Intensive Language Program is a one-month content-based language program held at the Oberlin campus in the suburbs of Tokyo.
 Classes at novice high to intermediate levels meet three hours a morning, five days a week.
 In addition, students expand language skills in cultural activities (taiko drumming, calligraphy, tea ceremony and cooking) taught in Japanese two afternoons a week.
 Lectures on Japanese history, social issues, and cross-cultural communication are planned, as well as excursions to downtown Tokyo and the historic city of Kamakura.